Remembering

 about 230 of my ancestors in a commercial database (ancestry.com) and added

 many pictures and stories about their lives.
-We Americans had forgotten much of
+Our American family had forgotten

-this history, but our German cousins wrote a 100-page book about our VanRaden
+much of this history, but our German cousins wrote a 100-page book about our

-ancestors and those families.
-Then I transferred the key fields into the
+VanRaden ancestors and their families.
+Then I transferred the key fields into

-pedigree document above and used that to trace where our family’s DNA is from.
+the pedigree document above and used that to trace where our family’s DNA is

-My sister Judy Winship thought of giving each generation a different color to
+from.
+My sister Judy Winship thought of giving each generation a different

-help see the connections.
-Humans will never get pedigrees as deep and accurate
+color to help see the connections.
+Humans will never get pedigrees as deep and

-as cattle because farmers gave cattle a 100-year head start and because cattle
+accurate as cattle because farmers gave cattle a 100-year head start and

 Pedigree depth averages about 7 generations for me and my